IgnisDa/ryot/docs/content/index.md

 5. Now you can upgrade to the latest release safely.

-6. **OPTIONAL**: Once you have the new server up and running, go to the settings and click on the button to "Update All Metadata" under the miscellaneous tab.
+6. **OPTIONAL**: Once you have the new server up and running, go to the "Miscellaneous" settings page and click on the button to "Update All Metadata".